 Heapviz is a visualization tool to explore snapshots of the Java heap captured during runtime.
 I helped create the visualization interface, which shows simplified Java heap information so that otherwise sprawling Java heaps are simplified so that data structures are recognizable.

-I’m currently a computer science PhD candidate and NSF graduate research fellow at Brown University.
+I’m currently a computer science PhD candidate and National Science Foundation graduate research fellow at Brown University.

 In college I got hooked on learning about and experiencing other cultures.
 Since then, I've been lucky enough to be able to visit and explore several countries first-hand.
-My favorite way to travel is with nothing more than a carry-on backpack.
+My favorite way to travel is with nothing more than a carry-on backpack, and I love hiking and backpacking whenever possible.